adonisjs/v6-docs/content/docs/guides/faqs.md

 ## Is AdonisJS fast?

-When creating the framework or adding new features, we primarily focus on solving real-world problems rather than cutting down to functionality to make AdonisJS win the benchmarks Olympics.
+When creating the framework or adding new features, we primarily focus on solving real-world problems rather than cutting down the functionality to make AdonisJS win the benchmark Olympics.

 However, we look closer at the performance metrics and fine-tune the framework performance wherever it matters.
 For example:

-- The AdonisJS HTTP server in standalone mode is [on-par with Fastify in performance](https://github.com/adonisjs/http-server/blob/main/benchmarks.md).
+- The AdonisJS HTTP server in standalone mode is [on par with Fastify in performance](https://github.com/adonisjs/http-server/blob/main/benchmarks.md).
-- The validation layer of the framework [outperforms other popular validation libraries](https://github.com/adonisjs/validator/blob/next/benchmarks.md) in the Node.js ecosystem.
+- The validation layer of the framework [outperforms other popular validation libraries](https://github.com/vinejs/vine/blob/develop/benchmarks.md) in the Node.js ecosystem.

 ## Do you offer paid support?
 Yes!
-You can learn more about the [priority support program](https://adonisjs.com/support_program) on our website.
+On our website, you can learn more about the [priority support program](https://adonisjs.com/support_program).

-## How do I stay upto-date with AdonisJS?
+## How do I stay up to date with AdonisJS?
-Check out the following links to be an integral part of the community and stay upto-date.
+Check out the following links to stay connected and up-to-date.

 - [Discord server](https://discord.gg/vDcEjq6)
 - [X (Formerly Twitter)](https://twitter.com/adonisframework)